dockerman2020/Guestbook/try-gke/README.md

 ## Step 3: Get your billing account ID.

 Make a note of the billing account ID in the format XXXXXX-XXXXXX-XXXXXX.
+If you see 0 items listed, you can sign up for the
+<a href="https://cloud.google.com/free/" target="_blank">Free Trial</a>
-If you see 0 items listed, you can sign up for the [Free Trial](https://cloud.google.com/free/) to get $300 worth of GCP credits, which are valid for 12 months.
+to get $300 worth of GCP credits, which are valid for 12 months.

 ```gcloud alpha billing accounts list```